 hot glue gun and gently tacking down each knot so that the fringe stays sticking straight up.

 Way to go!
 You are a fairy godmother in the making, having created this dress for your little

 Process photos, DIY & Crafting Expertise courtesy Caitlin of An Enchanted Box

 You can find tulle here at The Hair Bow Company.

 You can find crochet headbands here at The Hair Bow Company.

-Want a ready made doggie tutu?
-You can find them here at An Enchanted Box.
+Shop Caitlin's ready made tutu dresses here at An Enchanted Box.